RhizomeDB/spec/README.md

 A relation is a set of tuples, where each component of the tuple is called an attribute, and can be referenced by an attribute name.

-A n-ary relation contains n-tuples, which can each be written:
+An n-ary relation contains n-tuples, which can each be written:

 $\langle a_1: v_1, a_2: v_2, \dots , a_n: v_n \rangle$